Post lockdown gatherings

 Attendees will queue on arrival, keeping 2m from other households using markings on the church driveway.
 A steward will be on the pavement outside and another on the driveway to maintain social distancing.

-Initially, for the first few weeks of operation the steward on the drive will ask those attending to confirm that they are not displaying any symptoms of Covid-19 or in a household of anyone who is.
+The steward on the drive will ask those attending to confirm that they are not displaying any symptoms of Covid-19 or in a household of anyone who is.

 A steward in the hallway will check off the register to record who has entered the building.